 The Philippines has implemented a range of quarantine measures and other restrictions to limit the spread of COVID-19 throughout the Philippines, which change regularly.
 These measures are different in each province and barangay.

-The Philippines Department of Tourism (DOT) is responsible for foreigners during COVID lockdowns.
+You should follow the Philippine Department of Tourism for the latest advice.
 If you require assistance with transport, food, accommodation and medication, they may be able to provide some assistance.

 6.1 Mental health

 We understand that these travel restrictions and isolation is an especially difficult time for everyone’s health and wellbeing.
 If you feel you might need some additional support, see the following websites now offering various ways to get in contact including SMS, email and online chat:

 - Lifeline (+61 13 11 14)